Your $300 car payment is due on the fifteenth, but you only have $200 in your account. What’s the best way to solve the situation?

 Sending in a partial payment on time might seem better than nothing, but that’s not necessarily the case when it comes to your credit score.
 You could still be penalized, because some creditors treat a partial payment the same way they do a late payment.
 How late and partial payments are treated depends on what type of debt you’re dealing with, as well as on the lender.
 With that in mind, here’s a quick guide to what you should know about late and partial payments and how they could affect your credit score.

 First things first: a late payment is when you make a payment after the due date; a partial payment is when you pay only part of the bill.
-While credit cards have minimum payment amounts, which can fluctuate greatly depending on your balance, other types of debt such as car loans and mortgages typically have set payments that typically don’t vary as much.
+While credit cards have minimum payment amounts, which can vary depending on your balance, other types of debt such as car loans and mortgages typically have set payments that typically don’t vary as much.

 Like in many situations, when making a late or partial payment communication is key.
 If you ever see yourself falling short or behind on payments, contact the lender proactively to try to work out a solution.
 Some things you can try to arrange include: